A law clerk for 10 years, Sabrina Agricola had always fancied a career in mediation.

 “Employers want graduates that can understand their business, propose strategic human resource solutions and effectively make their case to decision makers.
 Our programs are for people who want to move into future leadership roles.”

 Another key feature of the new school is the flexibility it gives to working students.
-Certs are designed to allow students to progress quickly, and use their foundation course as a pathway into other programs.
+Certificate programs are designed to allow students to progress quickly, and use their foundation course as a pathway into other programs.

 “The goal, more generally, to enable students to take continuing studies to bridge into degree programs or alongside degree programs to enhance professional development and career readiness,” says Rhonda Lenton, vice-president academic and provost.